victoriab37/cloud-log-monitoring/README.md

    - Access to sensitive files or suspicious commands

 4. **Trigger Alerts**
-   Alerts are sent to Slack or via SNS email when thresholds are met.
+   Alerts are sent to Slack when thresholds are met.

 5. **Visualize Logs**
    Visualize logs with dashboards using Splunk or CloudWatch to mimic a SOC environment.